 1 year Full-time

-Entry Requirements: You will need a 2.1 honours primary degree in a relevant discipline to be eligible for this course, e.g. applied social studies, applied psychology, history, geography, law, politics, sociology, anthropology.
-You can also apply if you have a 2.2 honours primary degree.
-Your application will besubject to a written expression of interest and/or interview.
+Candidates will need a 2H1 honours primary degree are eligible for this course, e.g. applied social studies, applied psychology, history, geography, law, politics, sociology, anthropology.
+See Requirements for full details.

 The MA in Contemporary Migration and Diaspora Studies is currently being re-structured.

 Please contact the Department of Geography directly for more detailed information on the postgraduate options in the discipline for 2018/2019